Sunderbruch Park

 Natural Landscape

-Initially known as Southwest Park, it was renamed in 2006 to honor Dr. John Sunderbruch, a Davenport physician, community leader, and lifelong resident of the west end.
+Originally called Southwest Park, it was renamed in 2006 to honor Dr. John Sunderbruch, a dedicated Davenport physician and community leader who spent his life in the west end.

 Trail System